 SECTION 203.
 ADDITIONAL EXEMPTIONS AND WAIVERS.
+The administrator, by

-The administrator may exempt, by rule or order, a security, transaction, or offer, or by rule, a class of securities, transactions, or offers from any or all of the requirements of Sections 301 through 306 and 504, and may waive a requirement any or all of the conditions for an exemption a security, transaction, or offer or class of
+- rule or order, may exempt a security, transaction, or offer, or class of securities, transactions, or - offers from Sections 301 through 306 and 504, and waive a requirement for a security, - 41 transaction, or offer or class of securities, transactions, or offers under Sections 201 and 202.

-1 securities, transactions, or offers under Sections 201 and 202.
-The administrator may suspend an 2 application or revoke, by rule or order, an exemption or waiver created under this Section only 3 prospectively.
-4 Reporter's Notes 5 Prior Provision: RUSA Section 403.
-6 7 8 9 10 11 1.
-Under this type of authority, at least 49 of 53 jurisdictions through July 2001 had adopted the Uniform Limited Offering Exemption (ULOE) or a Regulation D exemption, and 31 jurisdictions had adopted a Rule 144A exemption.
+Prior Provision: RUSA Section 403.

+1. Under this type of authority, at least 49 of 53 jurisdictions through July 2001 had adopted the Uniform Limited Offering Exemption (ULOE) or a Regulation D exemption, and 31 jurisdictions had adopted a Rule 144A exemption.
 The Drafting Committee did not attempt to incorporate ULOE or a Rule 144A exemption as part of this Act because of their complexity and the likelihood of periodic updating of its provisions.
 The Drafting Committee believes that Rule 144A, and similar exemptions in ULOE, can be most effectively implemented by rule rather than statute.

-13 14 15 16 2.
-Under Section 203 the states would also be authorized to adopt by rule or order new exemptions as circumstances warrant for new technologies such as the Internet.
+2. Under Section 203 the states would also be authorized to adopt by rule or order new exemptions as circumstances warrant for new technologies such as the Internet.
 Cf. NASAA Resolution Regarding Securities Offered on Internet, NASAA Rep. ¶7040 (Jan.
 7, 1996).

-17 18 19 20 3.
-It is the intent of this provision that ULOE, Rule 144A, and additional exemptions or waivers be adopted uniformly by states, to the extent this is practicable.
-21 SECTION 204.
-DENIAL, SUSPENSION, CONDITION OR LIMITATION OF 22 EXEMPTIONS.
-23 (a) [Enforcement related power.]
-Except to the extent that a with respect to a federal covered 24 security or a transaction involves involving a federal covered security, the administrator, by order, may 25 deny or suspend application of, condition or limit, or revoke an exemption created under Section 201(7), 26 201(8), or 202, or an exemption or waiver created under Section or 203 with respect to a specific 27 security, transaction, or offer.
-The An order must may be issued in accordance with this Section solely before an enforcement proceeding under Section 603 in accordance with Sections or 604 or 605.
-An order issued under this section may only be issued prospectively. is not retroactive.
+3. It is the intent of this provision that ULOE, Rule 144A, and additional exemptions or waivers be adopted uniformly by states, to the extent this is practicable.
+Cf. Sections 608 and 612.

+SECTION 204.
+DENIAL, CONDITION, LIMITATION, OR REVOCATION OF

-(b) [Knowledge of order required.]
-A person does not violate Section 301, 303 through 306, and 504, or 510 by reason of an offer to sell, offer to purchase, or sale or purchase effected after the entry of an order issued under this section if the person did not know, and in the exercise of reasonable care could not have known; of the order.
+EXEMPTIONS.
+Except to the extent that a security or transaction involves a federal covered security, the administrator, by order, may deny, condition, limit, or revoke an exemption created under Section 201(7), 202, or 203 with respect to a specific security, transaction, or offer.
+The order must be issued in accordance with Sections 604 or 605.
+An order issued under this section is not retroactive.
+A person does not violate Section 301, 303 through 306, and or 504 by reason of an offer to sell or sale effected after the entry of an order issued under this section if the person did not know and, in the exercise of reasonable care, could not have known; of the order.